-Giving or receiving a gift card – things you should be aware of!
+Giving or receiving a gift card – new rules protect NSW consumers!

 When it comes to buying Christmas or birthday presents, Gift Cards can be an easy and convenient answer, especially when you can buy them online or pick one up at many retail outlets.
 Australians are also very adept at using them with over 34 million Gift Cards sold annually generating over $2.5 billion in sales.